-- Watch for suspicious activity that asks you to do something right away, offers something that sounds too good to be true or needs your personal information.
-Think before you click, and when in doubt, do NOT click.
-Do not provide personal information.
+- Watch for suspicious activity that asks you to do something right away, offers something that sounds too good to be true, or needs your personal information.
+Think before you click.
+When in doubt, do NOT click.

-- Protect your home and/or business on a strong, using a secure Internet connection and Wi-Fi network.
+- Protect your home and/or business using a secure Internet connection and Wi-Fi network, and change passwords regularly.

 - Check your account statements and credit reports regularly.

-- Use antivirus solutions, malware and firewalls to block threats.
+- Use antivirus and anti-malware solutions, and firewalls to block threats.

-- Regularly back up your files in an encrypted file or encrypted file storage device.
+- Back up your files regularly in an encrypted file or encrypted file storage device.

-- Remember that the government will not call or text you about owing money or receiving economic impact payments.
+- Remember that the government will not call, text or contact you via social media about owing money.

-- Keep in mind that scammers may try to take advantages of financial fears by calling with work-from-opportunities, debt consolidation offers, and student loan repayment plans.
+- Keep in mind that scammers may try to take advantage of financial fears by calling with work-from-home-opportunities, debt consolidation offers and student loan repayment plans.

 During a Cyberattack

-- Check your credit statement for unrecognizable charges.
+- Check your credit card and bank statements for unrecognizable charges.

-- Check your credit reports to be aware of open accounts and/or loans you did not open.
+- Check your credit reports for any new accounts or loans you didn’t open.

-- Be alert for soliciting emails and social media users asking for private information.
+- Be alert for emails and social media users that ask for private information.

-- If you notice strange activity, (e.g. inappropriate pop-up windows), limit the damage by immediately changing all of your internet account passwords.
+- If you notice strange activity, limit the damage by changing all of your internet account passwords immediately.

-- Let work, school or other system owners know.
+- Let work, school or other system owners know what happened.

-- Run a security scan on your computer/device to make sure your system is not infected or acting more slowly or inefficiently.
+- Run a security scan on your device to make sure your system is not infected or acting more slowly or inefficiently.